Crash-Sensing and Intelligent Restraint Systems

 Who should attend?

-The seminar addresses all engineers, technicians and experts working in the development, application and research of vehicle safety, both at automotive manufacturers and tier 1 / 2 / 3 suppliers, system engineers, project engineers and project leaders in particular.
+The seminar addresses all engineers, technicians and experts working in the development, application and research of vehicle safety, both at automobile manufacturers and tier 1 / 2 / 3 suppliers, system engineers, project engineers and project leaders in particular.
 Basically, all experts somehow dealing with vehicle safety and being interested in current and future sensor and actuator technologies in passive and active safety are very welcome.

 - Predictive (surround) sensors (radar, LiDAR, cameras, ultrasonic)